 Now that the Expressway is here we will have a unique opportunity to rename the existing State Highway 1 once it becomes a local road.

-The process of making the existing SH1 a local road is a formal process known as “revocation”.
-Through the revocation process the current SH1 between Poplar Avenue and Peka Peka will lose its classification as a state highway - therefore it can no longer be called a state highway for address and identification purposes.
+As part of the process to make SH1 a local road (this process is known as revocation) the SH1 between Poplar Avenue and Peka Peka will lose its classification as a state highway and will be renamed.
+It can no longer be called a state highway for address and identification purposes.